-The device is delivered with the memory array erased: all bits are set to '1' (each byte contains FFh).
-All usable status register bits are 0.
+The device is delivered with the memory array erased: all bits are set to 1 (each byte contains FFh).
+All usable Status Register bits are 0.

-9 Maximum ratings
+9 Maximum rating

-Stressing the device outside the ratings listed in Table 7: Absolute maximum ratings may cause permanent damage to the device.
-These are stress ratings only, and operation of the device at these, or any other conditions outside those indicated in the operating sections of this specification, is not implied.
-Exposure to absolute maximum rating conditions for extended periods may affect device reliability.
+Stressing the device above the rating listed in the Absolute Maximum Ratings table may cause permanent damage to the device.
+These are stress ratings only and operation of the device at these or any other conditions above those indicated in the Operating sections of this specification is not implied.
+Exposure to Absolute Maximum Rating conditions for extended periods may affect device reliability.
+Refer also to the Numonyx SURE Program and other relevant quality documents.

-Symbol Parameter Min Мах Unit T STG Storage temperature -65 150 °C T LEAD Lead temperature during soldering See note (1) °C V IO Input and output voltage (with respect to ground) -0.6 V CC + 0.6 V V CC Supply voltage -0.6 4.0 V V ESD Electrostatic discharge voltage (human body model) (2) -2000 2000 V
+Symbol Parameter Min.
+Max.
+Unit T STG Storage temperature -65 150 °C T LEAD Lead temperature during soldering See (1) °C V IO Input and output voltage (with respect to Ground) -0.6 V CC + 0.6 V V CC Supply voltage -0.6 4.0 V V ESD Electrostatic Discharge Voltage (Human Body Model) (2) -2000 2000 V